Alem is an Entrepreneur and Writer with an A.S. in Digital Film Making.

 Right here I assume Lorraine is a metaphor for Eve as in "Adam and Eve" from the Bible.
 If this is the case, then is Lorraine the Protagonist?
 Who is Tatum?
 Is he Adam?
 No. We will get to that later.

 The next scene fasts forwards to the early morning where we see Lorraine with baggage in hand telling Tatum that she's figured out that his helpful hand is a ruse.
 He's a reporter here for a big story.
 She explains to him that she's tired of waiting for the good life that Leo promised her.
 In typical Tatum fashion, he has a quick response.
 While outside they come across a family traveling to see the man who is stuck in the cave.
 This is just what Tatum needed.

-He tries to convince Lorraine that when he is done working his magic she will have more business then she's ever seen.
-In other words, she's going to wake-up one day and just like Christmas morning she's going to get what she's always wanted.
-As he walks away and waits by the front door, Lorraine's bus rolls up and once again the screen is covered leaving you to wonder if he's done it again.
+He tries to convince Lorraine that when he is done working his magic she will have more business than she's ever seen.
+In other words, she's going to wake up one day, and just like Christmas morning, she's going to get what she's always wanted.
+As he walks away and waits by the front door, Lorraine's bus rolls up, and once again the screen is covered leaving you to wonder if he's done it again.
 Once the bus passes and we see Lorraine walking back to the door, we realize he has.
 The master manipulator remains undefeated.

 Snake In The Grass